sf-wdi-19-20/modules/how_tos/how_to_pair_program.md

 Be vocal with each other about what's going on:
 * what's being typed
 * why it's being typed
-* TRUST each other (mistakes that either of you won't catch --> proofreading, syntax errors, style [indetations, coding conventions, etc.])
+* TRUST each other (mistakes that either of you won't catch --> proofreading, syntax errors, style [indentations, coding conventions, etc.])

 ###3.
 Check-In